Spicy meat patties with potatoes are so flavorful, easy and satisfying. Two ways to make the recipe – broiling and traditional shallow frying.

 Below I have listed the broiled and shallow fried variations.
 What is a better choice?
 It depends on what else is on the menu.
 If it is served with boiled rice and a light gravy dish; then couple of shallow fried patties can be fine.

 But if it is part of a sandwich with any other rich condiments or ingredients, then certainly choose the broiled version.
 And you will absolutely not be able to tell the difference.
 They are pretty tasty too.
 The panko bread crumbs ensure a crisp exterior on broiling.

-The bonus is that these Spicy Meat and Potato Patties freeze beautifully.
+The bonus is that these spicy meat patties with potatoes freeze beautifully.
 Just take them out when you need, thaw and broil or shallow fry as you wish.
-I am positive you will enjoy the taste of these spicy meat and potato patties with all its flavor enhancements!

 ★ DID YOU MAKE THIS RECIPE?
 PLEASE COMMENT AND GIVE IT A STAR RATING BELOW!